ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 In order to aggregate its report share, an aggregator must first decrypt the input share and then interact with the other aggregators.
 This involves executing the "preparation step" described in {{?I-D.draft-cfrg-patton-vdaf}}.
-If successful, each aggregator recovertes and verifies the validity of its output share.
-Output shares are then aggregated as described in
+If successful, each aggregator recovers and verifies the validity of its output share.
+Output shares are then aggregated as described in {{out-to-agg-share}}.
-{{out-to-agg-share}}.

 #### Transitions